CaruanaTech/discord-py-skeleton/application/cogs/README.md

 # Creating cogs
 cogs are the most important piece of this bot, as they hold the commands that your users will use.

+I have done all of the code in bot.py to load cogs into your bot. as long as your cogs are
+- in application/cogs
+- end in .py
+- cause no syntax errors

+then they will work.
 Please use this readme to understand how to add a new cog into your code.

 ## Creating the file for your cog
 1. create a new python file in application/cogs with a simple name. (userModeration.py for example)